 TMGcollegesports.com, the home of The Media Guides, is committed to bringing you exclusive college football content (and more) throughout the year.
 These nationally recognized columnists – Chris Dufresne, formerly with the Los Angeles Times; Herb Gould, formerly with the Chicago Sun-Times; and Mark Blaudschun, formerly with the Boston Globe and, our most recent partner, Mr. College Football, Tony Barnhart, formerly with Atlanta Journal-Constitution, cover the college football season from coast to coast.
 If you grew up reading these guys, keep reading them.
-If you’re a fan, coach, administrator or media professional who needs top-notch analysis, this is your place.
-The Media Guides have more than 100 years of combined access, insight and expertise to bring you content you won’t find anywhere else.
+If you’re a discerning fan, coach, administrator or media professional who needs top-notch analysis, TMG is your place.
+The Media Guides have more than 150 years of combined access, insight and expertise to bring you content you won’t find anywhere else.

 Subscribe today for “More than the Score…”

 Chris Dufresne, formerly the national college football and basketball columnist at the Los Angeles Times, was overtaken several years ago by an alter ego named Rankman who put college teams in their places.
 Since starting at the Times on the loading docks at age 18, he has chronicled the defunct United States Football League, NFL, major league baseball, multiple golf majors, a Summer Olympics and six straight Winter Olympic games, from Lillehammer to Sochi.
 Dufresne has earned several Associated Press Sports Editor (APSE) awards, won two first-place Los Angeles Press Club awards and was named 2011 California Sportswriter of the Year by the National Sportscasters and Sportswriters Association (NSSA) now known as the National Sports Media Association (NSMA).
 He also served as President of the Football Writers Association of America, in 2013, and earned FWAA’s “Beat Writer of the Year” honors for 2015.
 He’s looking forward to unleashing Rankman on another college football season at TMGcollegesports.com.

 The Gould Standard